BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Abstract

 \section{Abstract}

-{ Brain MRI underpins a wide range of neuroscientific and clinical applications, yet most learning-based methods remain task-specific and require substantial labeled data.
-Here we show that a single self-supervised representation can generalize across heterogeneous brain MRI endpoints.
-We trained BrainDINO, a self-distilled foundation model, on approximately 6.6 million unlabeled axial slices from 20 datasets encompassing broad variation in population, disease, and acquisition setting.
-Using a frozen encoder with lightweight task heads, BrainDINO supported transfer across tumor segmentation, neurodegenerative and neurodevelopmental conditions classification, brain age estimation, post-stroke temporal prediction, molecular status prediction, MRI sequence classification, and survival modeling.
-Across tasks and supervision regimes, BrainDINO consistently equaled or exceeded natural-image and MRI-specific self-supervised baselines, with particularly strong advantages under label scarcity.
-Representation analyses further showed anatomically organized and pathology-sensitive feature structure in the absence of task-specific supervision.
-Our findings indicate that large-scale slice-wise self-supervised learning can yield a unified brain MRI representation that supports diverse neuroimaging tasks without volumetric pretraining or full-network fine-tuning, establishing a scalable foundation for robust and data-efficient brain imaging analysis. }
+{ Deep learning for brain MRI in clinical settings is constrained by the cost of expert annotation and the heterogeneity of acquisition across institutions.
+We present BrainDINO, a self-supervised foundation model pretrained on approximately 6.6 million unlabeled axial slices from 20 datasets spanning diverse patient populations, disease entities, scanner vendors, and acquisition protocols.
+Using a frozen encoder with lightweight task heads that update as little as 0.6\% of model parameters for non-dense tasks (and up to 22.6\% for dense segmentation), BrainDINO supports tumor segmentation, neurodegenerative and neurodevelopmental disease classification, brain age estimation, post-stroke temporal prediction, molecular status prediction, MRI sequence classification, and survival risk stratification.
+Across all tasks, BrainDINO matches or exceeds natural-image and MRI-specific self-supervised baselines, with the largest gains emerging under low-label regimes representative of real-world deployment.
+The learned representations are anatomically organized, pathology-sensitive, and stable under acquisition-related perturbations, establishing a scalable, parameter-efficient foundation for data-efficient brain MRI analysis.
+Code is available at https://github.com/mclwu22/BrainDINO }

 \keywords{brain MRI, self-supervised learning, foundation model, neuroimaging, DINO, representation learning}